nadult/libfwk/readme.md

 and functions which I use in most of my projects (mostly game-related).
 It's trying to be light, super easy to use and performant where it matters.

+Note: currently FWK's graphics module is being converted from OpenGL to Vulkan, so some functionality is disabled, there may be some errors in newly modified code.
+Also currently libfwk can only be compiled on Windows/MSVC.
+Fixing linux makefiles is still on TODO list.

 TODO: write more detailed description.

 ## Features